sina-mansour/connectome-spatial-smoothing/README.md

 - Map atlas-resolution structural connectomes from tractography

-- Compute the CBS smoothing kernel with selected parameters
+- Compute the CSS smoothing kernel with selected parameters

-- Perform CBS on high-resolution connectomes
+- Perform CSS on high-resolution connectomes

-- Perform CBS directly on atlas connectomes
+- Perform CSS directly on atlas connectomes

 ---